rancher/terraform-aws-access/README.md

 ## Recent Changes

+- Bug Fixes and Add the private key
+  To configure Rancher (and other applications) to use the certificate we generate for the domain we need to also save the private key for the certificate.

 - Dependency chain resolution
   I was getting some intermittent issues attempting to destroy EIPs while also destroying the load balancer.
   The error was something like "error disassociating EC2 address".